amitsaha/echorand.me/content/posts/aws-network-acl-docker.md

 To effect the above change on a running system, `$sudo sysctl -p`.

-# Set the ephermal port range in a Linux docker container
+# Set the ephemeral port range in a Linux docker container

 Pass it at `docker run` time: